Quetzalcoatlus: Size

 Body mass estimates for Quetzalcoatlus have, similarly, been historically variable.
 Mass estimates for giant azhdarchids are problematic because no existing species shares a similar size or body plan, and in consequence, published results vary widely.
 Crawford Greenewalt gave mass estimates of between 30–440 kg for Q. northropi, with the former figure assuming a small wingspan of 5.2 m, and the latter assuming a far larger wingspan of 15.4 m.
 In 2002, Gregory S. Paul noted that the lighter body masses are physically impossible, as the flight muscles alone in Q. northropi would weigh more than a human, and offered a larger estimate of 200–250 kg.
 In 2010, Donald M. Henderson recovered the body mass of Quetzalcoatlus at 544 kg, twice that of other contemporary estimates, citing it as evidence for secondary flightlessness in the genus.
 However, the vast majority of estimates published since the 2000s have hovered around 200–250 kg, due largely to a greater understanding of how aberrant the anatomy of azhdarchids was in comparison to other pterosaur clades.
-In 2021, Kevin Padian and colleagues estimated that Q. northropi would have weighed around 150 kg, and that 'Q'. lawsoni would have weighed 20 kg; Gregory S. Paul estimated higher body masses of 30–35 kg kg for 'Q'. lawsoni specimen TMM 41691-1 in 2002, and twenty years later, gave a higher estimate of 65 kg.
+In 2021, Kevin Padian and colleagues estimated that Q. northropi would have weighed around 150 kg, and that Q. lawsoni would have weighed 20 kg; Gregory S. Paul estimated higher body masses of 30–35 kg kg for Q. lawsoni specimen TMM 41691-1 in 2002, and twenty years later, gave a higher estimate of 65 kg.

-'Quetzalcoatlus' lawsoni
+Quetzalcoatlus lawsoni

-Much of what has been said regarding Quetzalcoatlus nothropi was informed from the now-separate species 'Q'. lawsoni.
-Henry Thomas and Skye N. McDavid, in 2025, performed a revision of Azhdarchomorpha which recovered Quetzalcoatlus as polyphyletic, with 'Q'. lawsoni not clading with the type species Q. nothropi.
+Much of what has been said regarding Quetzalcoatlus northropi was informed from the now-separate species Q. lawsoni.
+Emily Thomas and Skye N. McDavid, in 2025, performed a revision of Azhdarchomorpha which recovered Quetzalcoatlus as polyphyletic, with Q. lawsoni not clading with the type species Q. northropi.